farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 - a secondary objective which is the minimization of the redispatching costs

-In the case where all congestions can be relieved by the remedial actions, the objective of the optimisation consists in looking for the cheapest combination of redispatch remedial action which solves all congestions.
+In the case where all congestions can be relieved by the remedial actions, the objective of the optimisation consists in looking for the cheapest combination of remedial actions which solves all congestions.

 The priority between the two objectives is handled with the congestion cost $$c^{cong}$$, which sets